uhlibraries-digital/buffalo/README.md

 * CSV files outlining collection hierarchy and entities
 * `html_tags.txt` report indicating HTML tags in EAD `<unittitle>`
 * `empty_finding_aids.txt` report indicating collections with empty finding aids

----

-## archivesspace_ead.py
-Downloads EAD from ArchivesSpace given resource URL or homepage URL

-`Usage: archivesspace_ead.py [USERNAME] [PASSWORD] [URL]`

-Url can be to a ArchivesSpace resouce or the homepage to retrieve all finding aid EADs.

-User must be in ArchivesSpace with proper permissions to retrieve EAD information.

-### Outputs
-* EAD directory containing .xml EAD for givin finding aid url in ArchivesSpace